Best Gifts for Kids: Ages 5-8

 Gifts that encourage kids to be curious and pay attention to the natural world and all things big and small will be appreciated for years to come.

-Young explorers can carry this 2-in-1 telescope/microscope in their pockets or backpacks for up-close viewing of bugs, birds, rocks, leaves and other treasures.
+Young explorers will appreciate a Combination telescope/microscope for up-close viewing of bugs, birds, rocks, leaves and other treasures.

 For the sake of price and/or durability it sometimes makes sense to buy a kid-version of a gadget.
 However, if the quality is compromised then it makes no sense at all.
 Here is a mix of affordable “real” gear and some worthwhile kid-versions of grown-up “toys.”

-My Canon PowerShot Digital Camera is over 6 years old and even though the paint has rubbed off the edges and I’ve dropped it more times than I care to admit, it still takes decent photos and video.
-Now under $100 (as long as you’re OK with plain black), it’s an excellent kid’s first camera.
+If you’re holding off on a smart phone but want your kids to be able to take pictures, I highly recommend the Canon PowerShot Digital Camera.
+Even after the paint rubbed off the edges and I dropped it more times than I care to admit, it still took decent photos and video.
+It’s an excellent kid’s first camera.
 From experience, I can tell you that toy cameras just aren’t worth it.

 Getting surprises in the mail is always exciting.
 We like these magazines:

-If your children love arts and crafts but you don’t always share their enthusiasm or simply don’t have time to organize activities then a subscription like Kiwi Crate might be perfect for your family.
-An extra nice touch for those of us with two kids, for an additional $7.95 per month they’ll add enough materials for a sibling to share the crate.
+If your children love arts and crafts but you don’t always share their enthusiasm (or simply don’t have time to organize activities) then a subscription like Kiwi Crate might be perfect for your family.
+An extra nice touch for those of us with two kids, for a small additional fee per month they’ll add enough materials for a sibling to share the crate.